utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 <img alt="Send another request to the mock server" src="https://assets.postman.com/postman-docs/mock-examples-step6b-v9-1.jpg">

-> **Your examples can vary depending on the URL endpoint, request method, or status code.** If you have multiple examples, you can choose to save each example under a unique endpoint URL, like you saw in this demonstration with `/get` and `/test`.
+> **Your examples can vary depending on the URL endpoint, request method, or status code.** If you have more than one example, you can choose to save each example under a unique endpoint URL, like you saw in this demonstration with `/get` and `/test`.
 If you have saved examples with different response status codes, you can send an authenticated request to the mock server along with the `x-mock-response-code` header specifying which integer response code your returned response needs to match.

 ## Using query parameters